Christopher-Erick/Portfolio-website/README.md

 For production deployments (especially on platforms like Render), this application supports Cloudinary for persistent media storage.
 See [CLOUDINARY_SETUP_GUIDE.md](CLOUDINARY_SETUP_GUIDE.md) for setup instructions.

+Cloudinary integration was successfully configured on September 19, 2025.

 ### Build Scripts

 This project includes platform-specific build scripts to ensure proper deployment across different environments: